dex1t/sparrowbot/README.md

 # Sparrowbot

-a Slack Bot to interact with Twitter for Customer Success
+a Slack Bot to interact with Twitter for Customer Success :bird:

 ## Features